-”.

-43 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+36 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 91 had not come into operation.
 It reads as follows:

-“

 91. Local Government (Miscellaneous Provisions) Act 1960 amended